tingelst/sunrisedds/README.md

     ```
     This is to enable a Windows 7 build as Visual Studio 2019 by default targets Windows 10.

-8. Build the solution (ALL_BUILD ).
-Ensure that the configuration is set to Release and that the platform is set to Win32.
+8. Build the solution (ALL_BUILD).
+Ensure that the configuration is set to `Release` and that the platform is set to `Win32`.

 9. Install the solution (INSTALL).
 The default install directory is `C:\Program Files\CycloneDDS`.

 ### Install Sunrise Workbench

-Install Sunrise Workbench in the Windows 7 virtual machine.
+Install Sunrise Workbench.
 The installer comes with the installation medium from KUKA.

 ### Configure environment variables

 1. Define the `JAVA_HOME` environment variable to the Sunrise Workbench jdk folder.
 Default location: `C:\Program Files\KUKA\Sunrise Workbench\jdk`.

 2. Append `%JAVA_HOME%\bin` to the `Path` environment variable.

-### Build Sunrise DDS jar and jni library

-1. Configure, generate, and build the SunriseDDS library to produce `sunrisedds.jar` and `sunrisedds_jni.dll`.

-2. Add `sunrisedds.jar` to the build path in Sunrise Workbench.

-3. Copy `sunrisedds_jni.dll` to the Sunrise Controller at `C:\KRC\Shared`.
-This folder is by default in the `Path` environment variable on the controller.

-4. Copy Cyclone DDS to the robot controller.